cylc/cylc-admin/docs/proposal-new-output-syntax.md

 # Cylc 7
 [scheduling]
     [[dependencies]]
-        # If check-d fails, skip d even if c has finished yet.
+        # If check-d fails, skip d even if c has not finished yet.
         graph = """
             a => b => c => d
             a => check-d => d